azwad-tamir/azwad-tamir.github.io/_projects/ProtGO.md

 diverse.
 This demonstrates that the model can understand both short and long-term dependencies within the enzyme’s structure and can precisely identify the motifs associated with the various GO terms.
-Furthermore, the technique is lightweight and less computationally expensive compared to the benchmark methods, while at the same time not being unaffected by sequence length, rendering it appropriate for diverse applications with varying sequence lengths.
+Furthermore, the technique is lightweight and less computationally expensive compared to the benchmark methods, while at the same time not being affected by sequence length, rendering it appropriate for diverse applications with varying sequence lengths.